dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 Thanks to the minimalist design of this site, my homepage releases only <a href="https://www.websitecarbon.com/website/daniellesubject-com/" target="_blank">0.05g of CO2 per page</a> visit — significantly less than the average web page.

 I didn't write this post to tell you how to build a site.
 I'm not asking you to build an HTML-looking web page from the 90s either (although nostalgia is hot nowadays).
-My goal is to <b>encourage others to think about the long term impact of short term choices</b>.
+My goal is to <b>encourage others to think about the long-term impact of short-term choices</b>.

 Before I get into the nitty gritty of how this site came to be, let's talk about what happens when you type in a URL and hit "enter".